bumps/bumps/doc/guide/options.rst

 ``--simrandom``
 ---------------

 Simulate a dataset using random initial parameters.
-Because ``--shake`` is applied after ``--simulate``, we need a separate way to shake the parameters before simulating the model.
+Because :ref:`option-shake` is applied after :ref:`option-simulate`, we need a separate way to shake the parameters before simulating the model.

 .. _option-noise: